GregHarris90/README-Generator/Develop/README.md

   * [Questions](##Questions)

   ## Installation
-  - First install npm and the Inquirer package as well
+  - First install npm and the Inquirer package as well.

   ## Usage
   - To use this application open the intergrated terminal in VSCode and then run 'node index.js.'